 The maximum amount of Housing Benefit that can be paid to an individual or family depends on the size of property they need and is set by Local Housing Allowance rates.
-The actual amount that will be paid may be less than this as income and savings are taken into account - you can use the Council's online calculator to obtain an estimate.
+The actual amount that will be paid may be less than this as income and savings are taken into account.

 Remember that single people under the age of 35 are only entitled to the shared accommodation rate whatever type of accommodation they live in, unless they are care leavers under the age of 22 or they have a severe disability premium in Housing Benefit, Income Support or Job Seekers Allowance (income based).

 Housing Benefit is generally paid to the tenant unless there is good reason not to do so, for instance if the tenant has substantial rent arrears or is likely to have difficulty in managing their financial affairs.

 Is advice available?